Food Stamps For Soda: Time To End Billion-Dollar Subsidy For Sugary Drinks?

 One pilot, carried out in Massachusetts several years ago, offers some evidence that financial incentives for healthy food purchases can shift habits.
 Here's how the pilot worked: SNAP recipients received a 30 cent incentive for every SNAP dollar they spent on fruits and vegetables.
 This included canned and frozen products, which can be just as healthy as fresh.
 The incentive was credited back to their account, so they had more money to spend on other foods.
 About 7,500 households participated in the pilot.

-So, what happened?
+What happened?
 Participants in the pilot consumed about 26 percent more fruits and vegetables.
 And they reported higher consumption of dark leafy greens, as well as nutrition-packed orange and red vegetables such as carrots and tomatoes.
-About two-thirds of the participants reporting buying larger amounts and a greater variety of fruits and vegetables.
+About two-thirds of the participants reported buying larger amounts and a greater variety of fruits and vegetables.
 Nearly three-fourths said they felt that vegetables and fruits had become more affordable, thanks to the incentives.

 There are some other real-world examples of how financial incentives can help shift grocery purchases among the population at large — not just SNAP recipients.
 For instance, a study published in the American Journal of Preventive Medicine in 2013 found that rebates on healthy food purchases can prompt significant changes in consumer behavior.
 Researchers found that a 25 percent rebate led to about a 9 percent increase in spending on healthy food.